 - Advisors may not authorize any of the group’s expenditures.

-PROCEDURES FOR CHARTER RECOGNITION
+SECTION 3: PROCEDURES FOR ORGANIZATIONS CHARTER RECOGNITION

-C. Student Organization Constitution: Student Senate and UNC do not allow University institutions for clandestine purposes; therefore, each organization must include information in the Constitution concerning the following:
+B. Club Constitution: Student Senate and UNC do not allow University institutions for clandestine purposes; therefore, each organization must include information in the Constitution concerning the following:

 - A clear mission statement outlining the organization's goals and objectives.